henricksnowden/olympus/README.md

  Copyright Trasicio Maina <cisiomaina@gmail.com> 2018.

- This is a personal website belonging to Trasicio Maina, see License.md for copyright information.
+ See COPYING for copyright information.

   The website is developed with two aims;
   > To enable me gain better knowledge of Microsoft Azure, and,